07947613070

 The Bride’s Walk Down the Aisle

 Then there’s her walk down the aisle.
-Sometimes her bridesmaids and/or page-boy will enter before her.
-If this is the case, I take a sequence of them entering one by one.
+Sometimes, her bridesmaids and/or page boy will enter before her.
+If this is the case, I take a sequence of them entering individually.
 Finally, the bride enters and walks down the aisle, usually with her father.
 I stand near the door for this to get her entrance.
 Then I take a couple from the back and hurry to the front.
-In a register office, or if there’s not room, I back down the aisle to get the sequence from the front and hopefully the reaction when the groom sees her for the first time.
+In a register office, or if there’s no room, I back down the aisle to get the sequence from the front and the reaction when the groom sees her for the first time.

 Groom Waiting Nervously in Rossetti Room, Chelsea as Bride Enters with Father

 The aisle of the Rossetti Room in Chelsea Old Town is short, but I’m still able to take a nice sequence of the bride walking down it.
-The diminutive size also means the photographer can capture a good overview of everything that is going on at that time.
+The diminutive size also means the photographer can capture a good overview of everything happening at that time.

 The Bride and Groom See Each Other for the First Time

-This shot is priceless, but it’s incredibly difficult to get right.
-Lots of variables must fall into place at exactly the right time.
+This shot is priceless, but it’s challenging to get right.
+Lots of variables must fall into place at precisely the right time.
 For example, the photographer needs to be quick enough to move into the right place in front of the couple.
 There must be no one else in the way obscuring the shot.
 Finally, their facial expressions should be flattering.
 These things can’t be rehearsed but happen if they’re meant to.

 Groom sees bride for the first time at Pembroke Lodge wedding